evkx/evkx.github.io/content/models/tesla/model_3/Model_3_GEN1/_index.md

 ## User interface and control

-The Tesla Model 3 (GEN1) has a single screen.
+The Tesla Model 3 (GEN1) has a single screfen.
 The dashboard’s center has a single [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) for car information and infotainment.
 The  screen on the dashboard's center is 15.0 inches large and has a 2200 x 1300 pixels resolution.
 The model does not have a head-up display.